Wednesday, 12 July 2017

 The road was only slightly more circuitous and was hardly more than a track itself, with its bitumen surface overlaid with lichen.

-We crossed a gushing stream (which may have been the obstacle on the farm track) and started to climb, then as the road began to twist down through a forest, we took a short cut, probably the original route which had been deemed too steep for modern cars.
+We crossed a gushing stream (which may have been the obstacle on the farm track) and started to climb, then as the road began to twist down through a forest, we took a short cut, probably on the original road, now deemed too steep for modern cars.

 Rejoining the road at the bridge, we walked up into the prosperous looking village of Buxières-les-Mines, with its pale stiletto-like church steeple.